Pulkovo Aviation Enterprise Flight 9045

-Pulkovo Aviation Enterprise Flight 9045 was a cargo flight that crashed on approach to Nalchik while carrying 12,515 kg of coins from the Saint Petersburg Mint.
+Pulkovo Aviation Enterprise Flight 9045 was a cargo flight that crashed on approach to Nalchik while carrying 12,515 kg of coins from the Saint Petersburg Mint, killing all 13 occupants.

-Aircraft
+Aircraft and crew

 The aircraft involved in the accident was an Antonov An-12BP with four Ivchenko AI-20M engines, registered RA-11118 to Pulkovo Aviation Enterprise.

-Crew

 Seven crew members and six passengers were aboard the flight.
-The cockpit crew consisted of: